-The host-agent software includes a utility that lets you see which Storage Array volume is associated with a particular operating system device name.
-SM7device provides a detailed listing of IRIX device names to the Storage Array Volume names and their World Wide Name IDs.
+The host-util software includes a utility that lets you see which Storage Array volume is associated with a particular operating system device name.
+Tpssmdevice provides a detailed listing of IRIX device names to the Storage Array Volume names and their World Wide Name IDs.
 This capability is useful for operations such as data placement and volume deletion.

-To use the utility:
+To use the utility, enter the following: